songlinxu/EduTwin/README.md

 ### Experiment 6

 - Run study: use code baseline_new.py in folder "study4".
-(You need to add your OpenAI API Key in line xx in ./study3/utils.py)
 - Draw result figures in the paper: use code figure_paper.py in folder "study4".